AP Latin

-Advanced Placement (AP) Latin, formerly Advanced Placement (AP) Latin: Vergil, is an examination in Latin literature offered by the College Board's Advanced Placement Program.
+Advanced Placement (AP) Latin, formerly Advanced Placement (AP) Latin: Vergil, is an examination in Latin literature offered to American high school students by the College Board's Advanced Placement Program.
 Prior to the 2012–2013 academic year, the course focused on poetry selections from the Aeneid, written by Augustan author Publius Vergilius Maro, also known as Vergil or Virgil.
 However, in the 2012–2013 year, the College Board changed the content of the course to include not only poetry, but also prose.
 The modified course consists of both selections from Vergil and selections from Commentaries on the Gallic War, written by prose author Gaius Julius Caesar.
 Also included in the new curriculum is an increased focus on sight reading.
 The student taking the exam will not necessarily have been exposed to the specific reading passage that appears on this portion of the exam.
 The College Board suggests that a curriculum include practice with sight reading.
 The exam is administered in May and is three hours long, consisting of a one-hour multiple-choice section and a two-hour free-response section.